Hardness of RNA Folding Problem with Four Symbols: Preliminaries

-In \cite{BK15}, a conditional lower bound for the LCS problem with $|\Sigma| = 2$ based on SETH was presented.
-A key technique in their approach is a function that transforms an instance of an alignment problem between two sets of sequences to an instance of the LCS problem.
+\paragraph{Alignment Gadgets.} In~\cite{BK15}, a SETH-based conditional lower bound for LCS with $|\Sigma| = 2$ was shown.
+A key technique in their approach is a function that transforms an instance of an alignment problem between two sets of sequences to an instance of the LCS problem, which is briefly described as follows.